Export to PowerPoint / Word

 PowerPoint Placement

 To understand destination shapes in PowerPoint, it is important to understand PowerPoint placeholders.
-In PowerPoint, a placeholder shape is a box with a dotted outline, designed for the placement of content on the slide.
-The placeholder shape is most commonly used for text, although other types of placeholders may accommodate other content types.
-Text placeholders usually contain placeholder text that disappears when you begin typing within the placeholder.
+In PowerPoint, a placeholder is a box with a dotted outline, designed for placing content on the slide.
+Placeholders are most commonly used for text, but there are other types of placeholders for different content.
+Text placeholders usually contain placeholder text that disappears when you begin typing.
 A placeholder can only accept the type of content for which it is designed.
-For example, you cannot place a picture in a text placeholder; there are other placeholder types that can accommodate pictures.
+For example, you cannot place a picture in a text placeholder; there are other types of placeholders for pictures.

-Placement of pasted objects in PowerPoint is summarized as follows:
+The placement of pasted objects in PowerPoint follows these rules:

-• If the destination shape is a placeholder that accepts the type of shape being pasted, then the pasted object is inserted into the placeholder.
+If the destination shape is a placeholder that accepts the type of shape being pasted, the object is inserted into the placeholder.

-• If the destination shape is a placeholder that does not accept the type of shape being pasted, then the pasted object is positioned on top of the placeholder.
+If the destination shape is a placeholder that does not accept the type of shape being pasted, the object is positioned on top of the placeholder.

-• If the destination shape is NOT a placeholder, but another type of shape, then the pasted object replaces the destination shape, and the destination shape is deleted.
+If the destination shape is not a placeholder but another type of shape, the pasted object replaces the destination shape, and the destination shape is deleted.

-• If no destination shape is selected, then the pasted object is placed either at the center or top left corner of the slide, depending on your import/export settings (see below).
+If no destination shape is selected, the pasted object is placed either at the center or top left corner of the slide, depending on your import/export settings

-Consequently, when you resize or move a linked shape contained in a placeholder then refresh the shape's link, the refreshed shape may return to the size and position of the containing placeholder because in most cases Macabacus deletes the original shape (resetting the placeholder) and replaces it with a new one.
+Consequently, when you resize or move a linked shape contained in a placeholder and then refresh the shape's link, the refreshed shape may return to the size and position of the containing placeholder.
+This happens because Macabacus typically deletes the original shape (resetting the placeholder) and replaces it with a new one.

-If you find this behavior undesirable, you can (a) modify your slides' layouts to better accommodate your content, (b) choose a more appropriate layout, or (c) not export into placeholders.
-The native behavior described above supports the "best practices" view that content in placeholders should generally not be resized / repositioned.
+If you find this behavior undesirable, you can (a) modify your slides' layouts to better accommodate your content, (b) choose a more appropriate layout, or (c) avoid exporting into placeholders.
+The native behavior described above supports the "best practices" view that content in placeholders should generally not be resized or repositioned.

 Word Placement

-Placement of pasted objects in Word is summarized as follows:
+The placement of pasted objects in Word follows these rules:

-• If a destination shape is selected and that shape is an inline shape, the pasted object is inserted into the document at the same point as the destination shape, and the destination shape will be deleted.
+If a destination shape is selected and it is an inline shape, the pasted object is inserted at the same point as the destination shape, and the destination shape will be deleted.

-• If a destination shape is selected and that shape is a floated shape, the pasted object is inserted into the document at the same top left coordinates as the destination shape, and the destination shape will be deleted.
+If a destination shape is selected and it is a floated shape, the pasted object is inserted at the same top left coordinates as the destination shape, and the destination shape will be deleted.

-• If no destination shape is selected, then the pasted object is placed either in line with text at the cursor, or floated over text, depending on your import/export settings (see below).
+If no destination shape is selected, the pasted object is placed either inline with text at the cursor or floated over text, depending on your import/export settings.

 Size Matching